jondentonschneider/jondentonschneider.github.io/_pages/research.md

 <h3>Working Papers</h3>

 <p>
-<a href="https://jondentonschneider.com/files/denton-schneider_institutions_hiv.pdf">Colonial Labor Institutions, Marriage Markets, and HIV: Evidence from Mozambique</a>
+<a href="https://jondentonschneider.com/files/denton-schneider_migration_hiv.pdf">Circular Migration, Marriage Markets, and HIV: Long-Run Evidence from Mozambique</a>
   <blockquote>
-  <i>European colonizers used several main institutions to extract wealth from African labor.
-Narrative evidence suggests that two of them &ndash; one pushing young men into circular migration and another restricting their mobility &ndash; differentially impacted marriage markets with bride price.
-Specifically, migrants’ earnings may have made them marriageable earlier, thus narrowing spousal age gaps, while low wages under mobility-restricting regimes would have widened these disparities, which later became a major HIV risk factor.
-I test such hypotheses and their implications using the arbitrary border within Mozambique that separated these institutions for a half-century (1893-1942).
-Historically, men married earlier on the migrant-sending side, even after the border was erased and circular migration rates converged.
-Today, this area has lower HIV prevalence and smaller age gaps but similar development outcomes.
-These results show that differences between extractive colonial institutions matter and that marriage markets are a channel through which history can shape the present.</i>
+  <i>Over the last two centuries, many millions of Africans have engaged in circular migration.
+I study its long-run impacts on home regions using an arbitrary border within Mozambique that, from 1893 to 1942, separated areas in which authorities either permitted or prohibited it for young men.
+Surprisingly, though consistent with narrative evidence and a model, living standards are no different while HIV prevalence is lower on the historically migration-permitting side.
+This health disparity likely arose from partner age gaps, which promote HIV’s spread, having long been smaller on that side because migration made young men in bride price societies marriageable.</i>
   </blockquote>
   </p>